EMERGING MARKETS-Latin American currencies outpace EM peers

 "At the same time, with the reopening of the Chinese economy, we expect some commodity prices and some commodity markets to do better than we've seen in the last few months and that also gives some support to these countries."

-The Brazilian real BRL=, BRBY edged up 0.1% against the dollar after the country's top economic policy body announced no new resolutions regarding its inflation targets at a monthly meeting on Thursday.
+The Brazilian real BRL=, BRBY jumped 1% against the dollar after the country's top economic policy body announced no new resolutions regarding its inflation targets at a monthly meeting on Thursday.

-Mexico's peso MXN= added 0.1% but was still on course for a weekly decline pressured by weakening crude prices on concerns of more Fed hikes that could weigh on demand for oil.
+Oil exporter Mexico's peso MXN= added 0.8%, hitting its highest level since mid-2018 and was set for its second straight weekly gain.

 The Mexican economy was likely to have grown by 2.8% in January 2023, compared with the same month a year earlier, showed a preliminary estimate from its national statistics agency INEGI.

+"The peso’s sensitivity to the US business cycle means that it is likely to underperform most emerging market currencies if, as we forecast, GDP in the US declines in the second and third quarters of this year," wrote Jonathan Petersen, senior markets economist at Capital Economics in a note.

-Colombia's peso COP= inched 0.3% lower and was on track to post its third week of losses, with investors were wary about social and economic reforms put forward by President Gustavo Petro's government.
+Colombia's peso COP=rose 0.4% but was on track to post its third week of losses, with investors wary about social and economic reforms put forward by President Gustavo Petro's government.

-The Chilean peso CLP= slipped 0.1% against the greenback as copper prices eased.
-The Peruvian sol PEN= rose 0.4% against the dollar.
+The Chilean peso CLP=rose 0.2% against the greenback while the Peruvian sol PEN= rose 0.1%.

-Regional stocks .MILA00000PUS fell 0.6%, but were still on track for weekly gains helped by Brazilian .BVSP and Mexican stocks .MXX.
+Regional stocks .MILA00000PUSrose 0.4% and were on track for weekly gains helped by Brazilian .BVSP and Mexican stocks .MXX.
 The broader emerging markets index for stocks .MSCIEF was on track for its third week of losses.

 Investment bank Morgan Stanley lifted the average "recovery value" for Ghana's defaulted dollar-denominated government bonds to $46 from a previous forecast of $41 following the country's deal to restructure its local currency debt.